 Roofing including roof space

 Repair category 2

-Notes The roof is made from old/original materials, there are some broken and uneven slates.
-There is no under felt as an additional barrier to water penetration.
-Consequently ongoing and regular maintenance can be anticipated.
-A roofing contractor can advise on likely repair costs.
-There is some damp staining on sarking boards within the roof space, along with some evidence of woodworm infestation.
+Notes The main roof is made from old/original materials.
+There is some patching indicating ongoing maintenance.
+Due to its age it is unlikely to have underfelt as an additional barrier to water penetration.
+Ongoing maintenance can be anticipated, a roofing contractor can advise.

 Rainwater fittings

 Repair category 1

-Notes No significant defects noted.
+Notes No evidence of leakage was noted from the rainwater fittings.